-Find out all about aloe vera, including what it does, the benefits to taking it and how much you might need.
+Find out all about aloe vera, including what it does, its benefits, and how much you might need.

-Aloe vera is a plant that’s been used as a traditional medicine for centuries.
+Aloe vera is a plant used as a traditional medicine for centuries.
 In fact, stone carvings show it was popular in ancient Egypt.1

-It’s still in wide use throughout the world in cosmetics, skincare, dietary supplements and as an herbal medicine.
+It’s still widely used in cosmetics, skincare, dietary supplements, and herbal medicine.

 The two parts of the aloe vera plant used herbally are:2

-Aloe vera is available as tablets, capsules, gels and ointments.
-You can also sometimes find it in health drinks, as an ingredient in cosmetic products and hand sanitizers.
+Aloe vera is available as tablets, capsules, gels, and ointments.
+You can also sometimes find it in health drinks, as an ingredient in cosmetic products and in hand sanitisers.

 Yes – the firm, clear gel inside aloe vera leaves is edible.